Cherry blossoms in Portland, Oregon: History and viewing sites

 The most popular sites for cherry blossom viewing are the Japanese American Historical Plaza at the north end of Tom McCall Waterfront Park as well as the Portland Japanese Garden in Washington Park.
 Cherry blossoms are also found on the campuses of Reed College and the University of Portland.
+On the Reed College campus, cherry trees are at Eliot Circle.
+Chiara Profenna of The Oregonian said the University of Portland campus has one of the city's " most underrated" displays, with cherry trees lining the walking paths of the academic quad.
 There are approximately 60 cherry trees at Washington Park's Hoyt Arboretum.
 Among varieties in the arboretum is the Shirofugen cultivar.
 There are some cherry trees at Laurelhurst Park and at Mount Tabor.
 Pittock Mansion has cherry trees dating back to 1914.

 Cherry blossoms have also been displayed at Lan Su Chinese Garden.
 In 2023, the garden hosted a floral arrangement by local florist titled Cherry Blossom Celebration.
+In 2026, multiple cultural institutions offered "buy one, get one free" admission to people who take selfies with the cherry blossoms at Tom McCall Waterfront Park, including the Japanese American Museum of Oregon (JAMO), Lan Su Chinese Garden, and the Portland Chinatown Museum.
+Additionally, JAMO is slated to host a cherry blossom bazaar in April 2026.